 To understand this defect, it first helps to review some basics about the way a healthy heart typically works.

-VSDs can be located in different places on the ventricular septum, and they can be different sizes.
-The symptoms and medical treatment of the VSD will depend on those factors.
-In some rare cases, VSDs are part of more complex types of congenital heart disease.
+There are different types of VSDs, based on the exact location within the ventricular septum.
+They also can vary in size.
+The symptoms and medical treatment of the VSD will depend on these features.
+Sometimes, VSDs can also be present as part of more complex types of congenital heart disease.

 What Causes a VSD?

 Ventricular septal defects occur during fetal heart development and are present at birth.
 During the first weeks after conception, the heart develops from a large tube, dividing into sections that will eventually become the walls and chambers.
-If a problem occurs during this process, it can create a hole in the ventricular septum.
+If a problem occurs during this process, a hole in the ventricular septum may result.